arturobminski/academic-web/content/projects/culture-occupations/index.md

 ---
 title: Cultural Effects on Occupational Choice and Labor Market Sorting
-summary: We analyze culturally linked preferences and norms as determinants of educational and occupational choices, with a focus on second generation migrants in Sweden.
-We also analyze the labor market sorting effects of such preferences.
+summary: This study investigates peer spillovers across cohorts in high schools on applications to selective higher education programs and subsequent labor market outcomes in Sweden among migrant children.
 (Joint work with Donia Kamel and Javier Soria Espín.)
 tags:
   - Economics of Migration
   - Labor Economics